-The High Rise Super Hoops can be used to create a 43″-high tunnel.
+The Adjustable Super Hoops can be used to create a tunnel up to 62 inches high.

 The birds were quick to discover this new planting, so we rarely enjoyed the summer bounty.
 For a few years we thought, well, the hedge is a good example of creating backyard habitat for wildlife.